On SIR epidemic models with feedback-controlled interactions and network effects: SIR model with threshold terms

-\begin{remark} In the regime (c) of Theorem \ref{theo-SIRdisc}, it can happen that the solution, after reaching the pick, exhibits a sliding motion during the decreasing phase.
+\begin{remark} In the regime (c) of Theorem \ref{theo-SIRdisc}, it can happen that the solution, after reaching the peak, exhibits a sliding motion during the decreasing phase.
 We have not explicitly indicated this in the statement, as this phenomenon does not modify the maximum value reached globally by the component $y(t)$ of the solution.
 It was however noticed in the proof.
 In Figure \ref{fig3} we show all possible behaviors of the trajectory in the plane $xy$.
-Plot (a) corresponds to regime (a) in Theorem \ref{theo-SIRdisc}, plot (b) to regime (b), and, finally, plots (c1) and (c2) to the two possible situations of regime (c).

 Notice, moreover, that the expression (\ref{ymax-contr}) for the maximum value reached by the fraction of infected is composed of two term.
 The first one is the value it would reach under the assumption that $k=\epsilon$, namely that the controlled regime is active since the initial time.
 The true value $y^{max}$ is obtained from this adding a positive extra term that depends on $k$ and accounts for the fact that for a while the epidemics has growth with no control.
-The estimation of this term can be relevant in the decision process of policy we want to adopt. \end{remark}
+The estimation of this term can be relevant in the decision process of policy to adopt. \end{remark}